CONMOCHILA IN ENGLISH

 If you’re just traveling or passing through, you’d have to pay in a public hospital.
 And if you’ve made the same mistake I did in my younger years here, then social security might become your best friend- that is, if you’re short on cash but have picked up some Thai along the way.

 Because yes, my dear friends, speaking English here is something people kindly do, but the language spoken by the majority is, naturally, Thai.
-And don’t expect staff at a private hospital to communicate in any language other than Thai.
+And don’t expect staff at a public hospital to communicate in polished English with the speed and comfort you might want when you’re feeling awful.

 Thai nurse